heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 </project>
 ```

 This plugin will intervene in the `package` phase of the Maven lifecycle.
-It
+The
-will execute the `shade` goal, which will transform the JAR file to include the
+plugin will execute the `shade` goal, which will transform the JAR file to
-dependencies.
+include the dependencies.

 A goal is a specific command that can be executed by a plugin.